Automatic vs Manual Drip

 More on Brewing Time – Tweaking the Manual Drip to Perfection

-When you learn how to brew with a drip cone, is smart to begin with the paper filters, it is the safest way to get a great tasty, and flavorful cup of drip coffee.
-If you love a full bodied cup, however, it is a good idea to invest in a metallic, permanent filter for your pour over coffee dripper.
+When you learn how to brew with a drip cone, is smart to begin with the paper filters.
+This is the safest way to get a great tasty, and flavorful cup of drip coffee.
+If you love a full-bodied cup, however, it is a good idea to invest in a metallic, permanent filter for your pour over coffee dripper.
 Metallic filters have several advantages.
 Firstly, there is much less waste with a metallic filter and it saves you money in the long run.
 Secondly, as with the Aeropress, the metallic filters are not as fine as the paper filters.
 This means that more of the flavors and oils can pass through the filter and into your coffee cup.
 If you are using a metallic filter for your pour over coffee maker, however, you probably need to grind your coffee a little coarser, so that coffee grains don’t pass into your mug.
-Finally with a permanent filter you never have to worry about the taste of paper in your coffee cup!
+Finally, with a permanent filter, you never have to worry about the taste of paper in your coffee cup!

 Hario V60 Ceramic Coffee Dripper